 Do you find yourself losing more money than you are winning items?
 It’s time to get smart.
 Money smart.
 If you aren’t keeping track of your expenses it’s about time you start.
 A great app to manage your financial transactions and always know what is in your bank account is the Mint smartphone app from Mint.com for Windows 8, iPad, iPhone and Android devices.

-Here are some great tips to help you keep track of your spending on DealDash.com and any other online auction site.
+Here are some great tips to help you keep track of your spending on DealDash.com and any other penny auction site.

 1. Set limits